IanS71/post-install-config/README.md

 </p>
 <img src="https://cdn.discordapp.com/attachments/677756436784218132/1095421033554657391/image.png"/>

-For my Head Administrator I will create Marlon Robinson , and Dominic Clark as my Level I support (names used for demo purposes and do not reflect real people)
+For my Head Administrator I will create Marlon Robinson , and Dominic Clark as my Level I support (names used for demo purposes do not reflect real people)

 <p>